Firstrade vs. Robinhood

 The Robinhood App.

 So, all good so far.
-But if you are a serious trader or investor, Robinhood will be good for executing the trades, but any serious amount of technical analysis or even analysis of the fundamentals of a stock is impossible and would require other stand-alone applications, such as:
+But if you are a serious trader or investor, Robinhood will be good for executing the trades.
+Still, any serious amount of technical analysis or even analysis of the fundamentals of a stock is impossible and would require other stand-alone applications, such as:

 - Tradingview for a great online analysis experience